jordansaker/Fuel-Log-API/README.md

 ---

-## R3    Reasons the database system was chosen and its drawbacks

----
 ## R9     The database relations implemented in the app

 #### Entities

-The
+The following entities were designed using an [ERM](./docs/ERM.png) and the ERD above to conceptualise the relations between then

 - Users
 - Log Entries
 - Cars
 - User Cars
 - Trips

+---

+## R3     Reasons the database system was chosen and its drawbacks

 ---